Shopping In Mysore: Best Things To Buy & Where to Find Them

 Rosewood Inlay Artefacts Mysore

-Just like sandalwood, another popular type of wood that surfaced during the time when Tipu Sultan reigned was that of rosewood.
-Although these artefacts can be traced while one indulges in street shopping in Mysore, the real and original inlay artefacts can be bought from the Government shops and emporiums.
-Crafted to perfection, these artefacts were intricately designed and decorated with precious items such as sandalwood, mother of pearl, horn, and ivory, etc. If you’re looking for the most famous things in Mysore that you can buy for your family back home, this is a popular choice for many.
+Just like sandalwood, another popular type of wood that surfaced when Tipu Sultan reigned was that of rosewood.
+Although these artefacts can be traced while one indulges in street shopping in Mysore, the authentic and original inlay artefacts can be bought from Government shops and emporiums.
+Crafted to perfection, these artefacts were intricately designed and decorated with precious items such as sandalwood, mother of pearl, horn, ivory, etc. If you’re looking for the most famous things in Mysore that you can buy for your family back home, this is a popular choice for many.

 7. Stone Sculptures

-Mysore as a city has been pretty much inspired by arts and crafts from an age-old era which reflects in its offerings.
-While shopping in Mysore reminds everyone of the silk sarees, sweets, and sandalwood products, there also exists a form of craft which is as pure as the stone sculptures.
-To have brought such a form of art to life, the current artists and sculptors give all the credit to the famous sculptor – K Venkatappa, who was the pioneer in carving beautiful figurines out of the famous soapstones.
-It is a must for all the travelers to take away one such piece of brilliance while shopping at Mysore.
+Mysore as a city has been pretty much inspired by arts and crafts from an age-old era, which is reflected in its offerings.
+Shopping in Mysore reminds everyone of the silk sarees, sweets, and sandalwood products, a form of craft that is as pure as the stone sculptures.
+To have brought such a form of art to life, the current artists and sculptors give all the credit to the famous sculptor – K Venkatappa, who pioneered in carving beautiful figurines out of famous soapstones.
+It is a must for all travellers to take away one such piece of brilliance while shopping at Mysore.

 8. Coffee Powder